Dvogonen/cyclop_plus/README.md

 - Specify "Arduino Pro or Pro Mini" as board.
 Then select "Atmega 328 (3.3 volt, 8 MHz)" as processor.
 These settings are found in the "Tool" menu.
 - Build the project by pressing the v icon in the upper left corner of the Arduino window.

-##Loading the FW
-- Upload the sketch to the receiver board using an ICSP programmer.
-There are several to choose from.
-USBASPs are probably the cheapest alternative.
-See to it to buy a version that is switchable between 3.3 and 5 volt.
-- Please note that you have to use the "Load with Programmer" menu option on the "Sketch" menu in the development environment.
-Pressing the upload arrow does _not_ work.
-- The receiver board has both 3.3-volt and 5-volt power rails.
-The processor and receiver is however 3.3v and the VCC feeds are connected so you should definitely use a 3.3v programmer.
-You might be able to get away with using a 5-volt programmer, but you may also fry the receiver, which would be bad.
-- The ICSP header of the board conforms to the standard 6 pin layout used for all Arduinos and most other Atmel Atmega hardware.
-Turn the board so that the tin can of the receiver is on the top side.
-The ICSP header is to the top right under the button switch.
-VCC is on the rightmost, upmost pin and MISO is on the leftmost, upmost pin.

-##Using the FW
+##Load CYCLOP+
+- Build CYCLOP+ or download the latest stable version of CYCLOP+ from here:
+- To upload the sketch to the receiver board you must have an ISP programmer for AVR micro controllers.
+The original is called AVR ISP mkII and is expensive.
+The design is open source and copies can be had for around 20$.
+But there are several other cheaper alternatives available to choose from.
+An USBASP is the cheapest alternative (2-3$).
+If you decide to get a USBASP, make sure to select one that can be switched between 3.3-volt and 5-volt output.
+You can also build your own using an Arduino that has a USB interface, such as a One or a Nano.
+Build instructions are easy to find if you google around.
+- Install the drivers for the programmer.
+These are sometimes difficult to get to work.
+Be prepared for a bit of a fight and use google a lot.
+Google is your friend.
+For the USBASP driver you may have to use a helper program called Zadig to install the driver.
+- Configure the ISP programmer to use 3.3 volts.
+- The actual programming is done with a program called AVRDUDE (seriously).
+This is command line tool and is horrible to use.
+But there is a GUI version available called AVRDUDESS that is quite nice.
+You find it here: http://blog.zakkemble.co.uk/avrdudess-a-gui-for-avrdude/
+- Start AVRDUDESS.
+Select your ISP programmer in the Progrmmer box.
+Select the type of MCU (Atmega 328p).
+Select your CYCLOP+ firmware file in the Flash box and execute a write.
+- If everyting is set up correctly the LED on the receiver board next to the ISP pin header will light up for a minute or so.
+When it goes black again the porogramming is done and the board can be mounted in the googles.

+##Use CYCLOP+
-- A single click jumps upwards in frequency to the closest channel among the 40 available.
+- A single click jumps up in frequency to the closest channel among the 40 available.
-- A double click jumps downward in frequency
+- A double click jumps down in frequency
-- A long click (0.6 - 1.5 seconds) triggers a autoscan for the best channel, just like a single click does on the original firmware.
+- A long click (0.6 - 2 seconds) triggers a autoscan for the best channel, just like a single click does in the original firmware.
-- A long-long click (>1.5 seconds) triggers a graphical frequency scanner (not yet implemented).
+- A long-long click (> 2 seconds) triggers a manual frequency scanner.
+The receiver will start cycling through all channels quickly.
+Hold down the button again when the channel you want to use flickers onto the main display.

 ####License
 The MIT License (MIT)